-Although alcohol may be available at some School functions to Sixth Form students, alcohol is never to be brought on to site or consumed during the School day.
-Our aim is to ensure the wellbeing of all students, thus any student caught with alcohol and/or drinking illicitly on site will be, for a first offence, placed in Headmaster's detention.
-A second offence is likely to result in suspension.
+Although a limited amount of alcohol may be available at some School functions to Sixth Form students when their parents are present, alcohol is never to be brought on to site or consumed during the School day.
+Our aim is to ensure the wellbeing of all students, thus any student caught with alcohol could face a range of sanctions, potentially including Headmaster's detention, suspension or permanent exclusion.